graphframes/graphframes/docs/index.md

 [Apache Spark website](http://spark.apache.org).

 GraphFrames should be compatible with any platform which runs Spark.
-Refer to the [Spark documentation](http://spark.apache.org/docs/latest) for more information.
+Refer to the [Apache Spark documentation](http://spark.apache.org/docs/latest) for more information.

 GraphFrames is compatible with Spark 1.4+.
 However, later versions of Spark include major improvements to DataFrames, so GraphFrames may be more efficient when running on more recent Spark versions.

 # Applications, the Apache Spark shell, and clusters

-See the Spark User Guide (TODO: LINK) for more information about submitting Spark jobs to clusters, running the Spark shell, and launching Spark clusters.
+See the [Apache Spark User Guide](http://spark.apache.org/docs/latest/) for more information about submitting Spark jobs to clusters, running the Spark shell, and launching Spark clusters.
 The [GraphFrame Quick-Start guide](quick-start.html) also shows how to run the Spark shell with GraphFrames supplied as a package.

 # Where to Go from Here

-**TODO: UPDATE THIS SECTION**

 **User Guides:**